 Posted on Wednesday 24 September 2014

-Exercise can be even simpler, though.
-Try walking or cycling to work instead of driving or taking the bus, or even walking up the stairs instead of riding the elevator.
-If you have a long commute, try parking further away from work or talking to a bus stop further along the route.
+Exercise can be even simpler.
+Try walking or cycling to work instead of driving or taking the bus.
+You can also walk up the stairs instead of taking the elevator.
+If you have a long commute, try parking further away from work or going to a bus stop further along the route.

-On the other hand, you can exercise with a minimum of equipment without leaving your home.
-There is far more to at-home exercise than pushups and star jumps, and plenty of bodyweight fitness resources available for free online, from exercise guides to guided workout videos.
-While a pull-up bar is probably necessary for most of them, door-mounted models are inexpensive.
-If push-ups sound too vigorous, it’s equally easy to find free yoga videos online, and you won’t need any equipment apart from a yoga mat.
+While installing a pull-up bar may be necessary, door-mounted models are inexpensive.
+If push-ups sound too vigorous, it’s easy to find free yoga videos online.
+You won’t need any equipment apart from a yoga mat and a few props.
 Building your own home gym is a more expensive project, but if you look for bargains, you can still save money.

-When buying exercise equipment for your home, the best way to shop is to look on auction or classified ad websites around February.
+When buying exercise equipment for your home, it can be tempting to take out same-day loans.
+However, this is counter-productive.
+The best thing is to shop on auction or classified ad websites around February.
 This is when people exercising for their New Year’s resolutions tend to give up, so there is always plenty of equipment at rock-bottom prices.
 While this is fairly rare, keep an eye out as well for local gyms going out of business and looking to offload equipment.